gruntwork-io/terragrunt/README.md

   specified via the `TERRAGRUNT_IAM_ROLE` environment variable.
 This is a convenient way to use Terragrunt and Terraform with multiple AWS accounts.

+* `--terragrunt-exclude-dir`: Unix-style glob of directories to exclude when running `*-all` commands.
+Modules under these direcotires will be excluded during execution of the commands.
+Flag can be specified multiple times.

 ### Configuration